octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 <!-- markdownlint-disable-next-line MD036 -->
 **TL;DR: use a pool; make sure when scaling you do not reach max_connections**

 You may think concurrency is a concern for programming langage designers or architects, something you shouldn't worry about, something that has been taken care of at the beginning of the project.
-Especially in database.
-Well, if you want to ride full throttle, beware of concurrency.
+Well, if you want to ride full throttle, make sure it has been correctly handled for the database.

-Let's consider the worst case: we deploy a REST API back-end on a PaaS which offers horizontal auto-scaling, plus DBaS.
-If we want to max out the database performance, we should consider 2 levels: inside the database, and outside the database.
-You want a small pool, saturated with threads waiting for connections.
+Let's consider the most complex case: we deploy a REST API back-end on a PaaS which offers horizontal auto-scaling, plus DBaaS.
+It's complex because we should provide the best service level to all clients, not knowing of much of them exists at a point in time.

-Inside the database: configure the [maximum number of connections](https://www.postgresql.org/docs/current/runtime-config-connection.html#GUC-MAX-CONNECTIONS) properly, according first to the count of CPU core and then I/O technology (SSD/HDD).
+We should consider 2 levels:
+- inside the database:
+  - how to make the best use of bounded resources, namely CPU and I/O;
+  - minimizing the costly operation of handling a new client connection (it involves an OS process creation);
+- outside the database:
+  - how to avoid network roundtrips linked to opening database connections;
+  - managing client scaling: serve a single client or many of them, fairly and efficiently.

+#### Configure the allowed maximum number of connection

+PostgreSQL allows a maximum number of client connections, that you can [configure](https://www.postgresql.org/docs/current/runtime-config-connection.html#GUC-MAX-CONNECTIONS).

+Concurrency tells you NOT to configure it considering how many clients will connect to the database.
+It tells you to consider your database resources - and open few connections...
+If you want to understand why, read carefully [this post](https://github.com/brettwooldridge/HikariCP/wiki/About-Pool-Sizing#but-why).

+So, configure the maximum number of client connections considering your database :
+- count of CPU core;
+- I/O technology (SSD or HDD).

 A rule of thumb is, for SSD, connections = `2 * cpu_core_count`.
-If you configure a higher figure, the global response may **increase**.
-To understand why, read carefully [this post](https://github.com/brettwooldridge/HikariCP/wiki/About-Pool-Sizing#but-why).
+If you use a higher value, the global response may **increase**.
 If you use a DBaaS, this will be done for you, but you must understand why they choose such value.

+#### Use a properly-configured pool

-Outside the database: the database dictate the maximum number of connections, which means any connection request from your backend will bounce back if this number is reached.
-To avoid this, and for others motives I will not delve into here, you must use a connection pool.
-There are many options, but usually for REST backend, the pool is into your backend container, as a library.
-So to make proper use of all connections the database can handle while scaling your containers, make sure each backend connection pool opens **at most** `max_connections / backend_container_count`.
-I didn't mention how many connections it should use at least: to answer that, you have to do performance tests.
+As the database dictate the maximum number of connections, any connection request from your backend will bounce back if this number is reached.
+You should make sure this doesn't happen.
+You also want to minimize creating new connections between client and database, which is costly both for databases and clients.
+The idea is to reuse the same connection, issuing many SQL queries against it.
+There are many options, but usually for REST backend, a connection pool in your backend container (as a library) is the way to go.

+Configure it to make sure each backend connection pool opens **at most** `max_connections / backend_container_count`.
+The straightforward method is to consider all clients containers are always active, and set this value on container startup.
+This may lead to suboptimal use when few containers are active.
+Dynamic pool-sizing can be considered, but this will introduce complexity ( e.g. downsize existing containers pool size when another container starts).
+Make sure it's worth, using performance test beforehand.

 ### Ride safe